Swrve/swrve-unity-sdk/README.md

 -------------------
 - Open the project 'unity3d' from the repository.
 - Open the demo scene under 'Assets/Swrve/UnitySwrveDemo/DemoScene.unity'
-- Under the Hirachy view, click on SwrvePrefab.
+- Under the Hierarchy view, click on SwrvePrefab.
 This is the SDK component in your scene.
 - Introduce your gameId and apiKey in the Inspector view with the values provided by Swrve.
 - Click the Play button at the top.